JojoS62/mbed-http-server/README.md

 This library provides a HTTP Server for mbed OS 5

+# Current Status: in Progress

+working, but with some debug prints

+- requires mbed-os-5.14 or newer
+- supports Websockets
-requires mbed-os-5.14 or newer supports Websockets uses pre allocated threads for handling HTTP requests multiple handlers for HTTP and Websockets
+- uses pre allocated threads for handling HTTP requests
+- multiple handlers for HTTP and Websockets
+- response from file